RamonMaximiliano/rocket-react/README.md

 This is the very first react project I was able to finish by myself, of course, searching some specifics details on internet

+The title name and picture are being taken from GitHub's API

 ## Português:

 Apesar do nome, este aplicativo não foi criado em um tutorial da RocketSeat, em vez disso é meu primeiro projeto de React sozinho